lichtara/lichtara-license-4.0/docs/faq-license-v4.md

 * impacto,
 * requisitos de segurança.

-A autorização é avaliada caso a caso.
+A avaliação é feita caso a caso.

 ---